ssenti/class101/README.md

 1. Download the current repository as a folder of files
 2. On terminal, navigate to the folder and then run: pip install -r requirements.txt
 3. Run the following two jupyter notebook files:

-a.
-Data Analysis Report Codes.ipynb -- this notebook is the main one that contains the main content
+A. Data Analysis Report Codes.ipynb -- this notebook is the main one that contains the main content
-b.
-Mutual_Information_Calculation.ipynb -- this notebook is only for the calculation of mutual information between the features and the goal variable.
+B. Mutual_Information_Calculation.ipynb -- this notebook is only for the calculation of mutual information between the features and the goal variable.
 It was used as a final project assignment for IL181: Information Theory Tutorial Class in Minerva University.
 Only look for reference.